flameshine/store/README.md

 # ultimate-store

-<h3>Implementation of the online marketplace with the shopping cart functionality.</h3>
+<h3>Implementation of a great online marketplace with the shopping cart functionality.</h3>